The Gatehouse weatherstation is located in the hamlet of Gatehouse in Tarset, Northumberland, England at:

 In May 2016 the previous Adobe Flash weather display information was replaced this new custom-created HTML5/JavaScript version for better cross-browser and mobile device support, using a responsive mobile-first design.
 In June 2022, the temperature gauges and charts were updated to take into account the new maximum daily temperature value of 35.4°C recorded on 19 July 2022.
 Temperature data display was also changed from zero to one decimal place, to reflect increased confidence in the accuracy and precision of the weatherstation's temperature sensor.

-The weathersation has been tweeting since 2010.
+The weatherstation first tweeted in 2010.
 But since January 2023, the weatherstation toots regularly on Mastodon.
 Initially this used the @botsin.space server, but now using @[email protected].
 Each day this comprises a summary of the previous day's conditions at 05:00hrs, current conditions at 06:00, 12:00, 10:00 and 23:00hrs, with the forecast at 07:00hrs and hourly if it changes.